Mark Allen (snooker player): Rivalry

 Allen has had a rivalry with Stuart Bingham.
 After Bingham squandered a 12–9 lead in the second round of the 2011 World Snooker Championship to lose 13–12 against Ding Junhui, Allen stated that Bingham had "no bottle" and admitted that there was history between the players and that they did not get on.
 Bingham responded by calling Allen an idiot and the tension between the two was clearly high as they were drawn to play each other in the second round of the 2011 Australian Goldfields Open.
-Before the match, Bingham said that he couldn't wait to play and that he had been waiting for it for a long time.
-He also stated that he didn't care what Allen thought and it would give him more pleasure to beat him.
+Before the match, Bingham said that he could not wait to play and that he had been waiting for it for a long time.
+He also stated that he did not care what Allen thought and it would give him more pleasure to beat him.
 Bingham fulfilled his pre-match words by defeating Allen 5–3 and also went on to win the tournament by coming back from 8–5 down to beat Mark Williams 9–8 in the final.

 When the draw for the 2011 UK Championship was made it revealed that there was a potential quarter-final clash between the two.
 Anticipating the meeting, Bingham said that the "feud was not over" and that he would be staying away from Allen and not be speaking to him until they next played.
 The match-up was avoided, however, when Bingham lost in the first round to Marco Fu.
 Allen announced before the start of the 2013 World Championship that there was no problem between himself and Bingham since Bingham had proved him wrong by winning tournaments, and the two have had drinks and dinner together.
 After Bingham won the 2015 World Championship he said "Thanks to Mark Allen.
 He said I had no bottle and since then things have changed".

 Allen also has a rivalry with Mark Joyce and has made no secret of his dislike for him, stating that: "I don't like Mark Joyce, basically he is a dick, on and off the table, I doubt even his mum likes him."
 He went on to accuse Joyce of gamesmanship during their match at the 2016 Northern Irish Open.